adelinyshka/adelinyshka/README.md

 ### Hi there 👋

-I am a Front-End Software Engineer with over 8 years of experience developing websites and applications, leading development teams, and managing software projects.
+I am a Frontend Software Engineer with over 8 years of experience developing websites and applications, leading development teams, and managing software projects.
 Living in NYC, USA